isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 #### 5. My flight has been cancelled or delayed, and I will be travelling on another date.
 Can I still travel using my existing entry approval?

-<b> [For arrivals before 21 February 2022, 2359 hours] </b>

-If you are travelling within the validity period of your entry approval, you may use your existing entry approval.
-However, if you are now travelling outside of the validity period, please refer to the below.

-<b>[For arrivals from 21 February 2022, 2359 hours] </b>

 <a href="/stpl/vaccination-requirements" target="_blank">Fully vaccinated</a> Student’s Pass (STP) and Long-Term Visit Pass (LTVP) holders, including In-Principle Approval (IPA) holders: You may enter Singapore on your new arrival date <b>without</b> the need to apply for another entry approval.

 <a href="/stpl/overview" target="_blank">Eligible short-term visitors</a> who do not hold Singapore long-term passes: If you are travelling within the validity period of your entry approval, you may use your existing entry approval.
 However, if you are now travelling outside of the validity period, you will need to submit a new application <a href="https://go.gov.sg/moe-entry-application" target="_blank">here</a>.